ptabasso2/oteljavalab/section04/README.md

-# Manual tracing: How to use attributes to change the span type, service names
+# Manual tracing: How to set span attributes.